What is my faculty adviser's role?

 At Connecticut College, both pre-major and major advisers are teaching faculty who have taught at the College for at least one year.
-If you participate in a certificate program, a faculty member will advise you on your proposal; if you participate in CELS (Career Enhancing Life Skills), you will have a counselor assigned though that program.
+If you participate in a certificate program, a faculty member will advise you on your proposal; if you participate in the funded internship program through the Office of Career and Professional Development, you will have an adviser assigned.
 These advisers will supplement the work of your FA, but they are not substitutes for your pre-major or major adviser.

 How does a college faculty adviser (FA) differ from a high school guidance counselor?